Warringah Council: Coat of arms and logo

 The coat of arms used for Warringah Council was adopted in 1968 and as such appears on the mayoral chain and can also still be seen on council street signs installed prior to 1998.
 It features heraldic dolphin supporters, a wedge-tailed eagle rising from a mural crown as the crest, a flannel flower within a green shield, and the Latin motto, "Arte et Labore" ("by Skill and Labour").
-Its heraldic design was spearheaded by Councillor Winston Gray MBE, who served on the council from 1968-1971.
-He was Chairman of Mackellar County Council in 1970.
+Its heraldic design was spearheaded by Councillor Winston Gray MBE, who served on the council from 1968 to 1971.
+He was chairman of Mackellar County Council in 1970.

 In 1994 the council changed its logo to a rectangle featuring the flannel flower.
-Designed by the council’s graphic designer, Bev Biram, it featured two of the flower petals overlapping the edge and introduced colour: a white flannel flower on a background of blue for the sea and green in the flower’s stem to represent the area’s bushland.
-This was replaced in 2013, when a new logo featuring a "W" was adopted, with the Mayor Michael Regan noting that "the flannel flower was the logo of several other councils, and also the Mental Health Council of Australia".
+Designed by the council's graphic designer, Bev Biram, it featured two of the flower petals overlapping the edge and introduced colour: a white flannel flower on a background of blue for the sea and green in the flower's stem to represent the area's bushland.
+This was replaced in 2013, when a new logo featuring a "W" was adopted, with the mayor Michael Regan noting that "the flannel flower was the logo of several other councils, and also the Mental Health Council of Australia".
 Despite this, the flannel flower was retained as the official council seal and the official floral emblem.

 Dismissals

-The Council was dismissed in 1967 following the jailing of two Councillors for bribery.
-It was again dismissed in 1985 amid corruption allegations but subsequent inquiries resulted in no charges being laid and Council was returned in 1987.
-In 2003, a public inquiry found the community had lost confidence in the Council and an administrator was appointed.
+The council was dismissed in 1967 following the jailing of two councillors for bribery.
+It was again dismissed in 1985 amid corruption allegations but subsequent inquiries resulted in no charges being laid and council was returned in 1987.
+In 2003, a public inquiry found the community had lost confidence in the council and an administrator was appointed.

 1967

 Warringah Shire Council was first dismissed in April 1967 by the Askin State Government and was triggered by the gaoling of two councillors for bribery.
-The Councillors involved, Dennis Thomas and George Knight, were prosecuted under the Secret Commissions Prohibition Act 1919 (NSW) for receiving bribes from a development company to influence planning and development decisions, and both received gaol sentences.
-C.J.Barnett, Department of Local Government, acted as Administrator April to May 1967.
-R.H.Cornish, Department of Local Government, acted as Administrator from November 1967 to December 1968.
+The councillors involved, Dennis Thomas and George Knight, were prosecuted under the Secret Commissions Prohibition Act 1919 (NSW) for receiving bribes from a development company to influence planning and development decisions, and both received gaol sentences.
+C.J.Barnett, Department of Local Government, acted as administrator April to May 1967.
+R.H.Cornish, Department of Local Government, acted as administrator from November 1967 to December 1968.